vg-mjg/majsoul_mod_plus/README.md

 # majsoul_mod_plus
 Mod for majsoul plus that unlocks all characters, decorations, the VNs.
 Of course, it only works in locale.
-Below there are preview pics and the original chinese developers.
+Below there is the list of things that work, and preview pics.

 # Things that work
 - Characters